web3sp/venom-connect/README.md

 - Basic options
   - `package` — NPM package
   - `packageOptions` — An object that is passed inside the RPM package during initialization
+  - `packageOptionsStandalone` — An object that is passed inside the RPM package during initialization (for standalone)
   - `id` — ID of the corresponding option
   - `type` — type of the corresponding option; `"extension"` for example
 - Overwrite default options